Center for Innovation in Teaching & Learning

 8:00am to 4:30pm CST

-Please be advised the CITL is taking every precaution and following the CDC's recommendations for cleaning to help ensure the safety of those coming in to the Center.
-With that in mind please use the available supplies on hand as you enter and exit the Center.
+Please be advised the CITL is taking every precaution and following the CDC's recommendations to help ensure the safety of those working in the Center.
+With that in mind, we are no longer allowing drop-in visitors or in-person meetings.
+You can contact our office or email a staff member to schedule an appointment.
 Thank you for doing your part to help us all stay well!

 1. What elements of face-to-face instruction can be supplemented or replaced with online instruction?
 Review your syllabus, your evaluation methods, and how you currently manage your class time.
 What concerns you about accomplishing those activities with remote instruction?